U.S. Route 15 in Maryland: Original construction and early improvements

 US 15 was established partially along what had been a pair of turnpikes.
 The Frederick and Emmitsburg Turnpike connected Emmitsburg with Harmony Grove which was located at the northern end of Market Street at MD 26 on the north side of Frederick.
 The Frederick and Buckeystown Turnpike ran from its co-terminus with the Frederick and Monocacy Turnpike at Evergreen Point at what is today the junction of MD 85 and MD 355, south to 1 mi south of Buckeystown.
 When the Maryland State Roads Commission (MDSRC) designated highways to be improved as part of a state road system in 1909, the Frederick–Emmitsburg highway was included in the new system.
-MDSRC originally planned to build the state road north from the city of Frederick along the Frederick and Opossumtown Turnpike, then turn east along Hayward Road to meet the Frederick and Emmitsburg Turnpike at Harmony Grove.
+The MDSRC originally planned to build the state road north from the city of Frederick along the Frederick and Opossumtown Turnpike, then turn east along Hayward Road to meet the Frederick and Emmitsburg Turnpike at Harmony Grove.

-MDSRC purchased the Frederick and Emmitsburg Turnpike from its operating company in 1911.
+The MDSRC purchased the Frederick and Emmitsburg Turnpike from its operating company in 1911.
 The first section of the turnpike to be rebuilt as a modern road was between Tuscarora Creek north of Frederick and just north of Sundays Lane near Hansonville in 1911.
 The old turnpike was resurfaced as a 14 ft macadam road from Lewistown to Thurmont in 1914 and from Harmony Grove to Lewistown in 1915.
 The Gettysburg Road from Emmitsburg to the Pennsylvania state line was also paved in 1915.
-The gaps between Thurmont and Emmitsburg and between the city of Frederick and Harmony Grove were resurfaced between 1915 and 1919; the Frederick – Harmony Grove road followed the turnpike right-of-way north from Worman's Mill rather than the 1910 planned route via Opossumtown Pike.
+The gaps between Thurmont and Emmitsburg and between the city of Frederick and Harmony Grove were resurfaced between 1915 and 1919; the Frederick–Harmony Grove road followed the turnpike right-of-way north from Worman's Mill rather than the 1910 planned route via Opossumtown Pike.